NativeScript/nativescript-sdk-examples-js/app/http/post/article.md

-The example demostrates, how to make HTTP POST request and how to get request response.
+The example demonstrates, how to make HTTP POST request and how to get request response.

 <snippet id='http-post'/>